Dr Kyriaki Anagnostopoulou

 - bid for, received funding and has led on research projects funded by the Higher Education Academy, JISC, MillionPlus and the Leadership Foundation in Higher Education.

-- Doctorate in Education (EdD), Institute of Education, University of London - currently completing doctoral research which focuses on educational leadership across the UK higher education sector with regard to e-learning
+- Doctorate in Education (EdD), Institute of Education, University of London.
+Kyriaki's doctoral research focused on learning and educational leadership across the UK higher education sector, with regard to e-learning innovation.

 A selection of works published by Kyriaki Anagnostopoulou: